-The Department of Fish and Wildlife has managed the commercial Pacific herring sac-roe fishery in California since the first opening in 1972.
+The Department of Fish and Wildlife has managed the commercial Pacific Herring sac-roe fishery in California since the first opening in 1972.
 The Department’s biological and enforcement staff have worked closely with the fishing industry throughout this period to provide for a sustainable and orderly fishery.
-This has been achieved through population assessments, California Environmental Quality Act review, evolving regulatory changes (Fishery Regulations) and oversight by the California Fish and Game Commission.

 The Department conducts these types of annual spawning biomass surveys in San Francisco which serve as the basis for establishing fishing quotas.
 Quotas in in Tomales Bay, Humboldt Bay and Crescent City are fixed based on historical assessments and landings, with no commercial fishing effort in these areas since 2007, 2005 and 2002 respectively.
-However, through collaborative research, CDFW staff are currently working to update herring population information in Humboldt Bay and Crescent City Harbor.
-The Department is also developing a state-wide Fishery Management Plan for Pacific herring which will address current management needs and opportunities for future research.
+The Department has developed a state-wide Fishery Management Plan for Pacific Herring (Herring FMP) which addresses current management needs and opportunities for future research.

-For information on development of the California Pacific Herring Fishery Management Plan (FMP) or to report a Pacific herring spawn please contact:
+For information on the management of the Herring Fishery in California or to report a Herring spawn, please email AskMarine@wildlife.ca.gov.